renarsvilnis/talks-and-articles/2015/javascript.md

 - :tv: [From Node n00b to not so Node n00b](https://youtu.be/b9dE34saEqA) - about the process of learning node.js and what is the difficulties n00bs face and what to do to solve them.
 - :tv: :notebook: [Netflix JavaScript Talks - Debugging Node.js in Production](https://youtu.be/O1YP8QP9gLA) - very deep and insightful ways of all debugging processes needed for a highscale node.js application.
 - :tv: :notebook: [Nordic.js 2015 • Kate Hudson - Advanced front-end automation with npm scripts](https://youtu.be/0RYETb9YVrk) - no need to put patht to bin, you can use `pre-`, `post-` prefixes for naming scripts what will trigger lifecycle hooks, that also applies for buildin stuff such as `install`, `publish` and others. [`npm-run-all`](https://www.npmjs.com/package/npm-run-all) allows to run mutiple npm scripts either in series or parallel rather then `task1 && task2 && task3`.
 As of npm v2.0.0 allows custom arguments passed to executing script, e.g. `npm run test -- --watch` will pass `--watch` to `test` script.
+- :notebook: [One simple trick for JavaScript package maintainers to avoid breaking their user’s software and to ship stable releases](https://medium.com/greenkeeper-blog/one-simple-trick-for-javascript-package-maintainers-to-avoid-breaking-their-user-s-software-and-to-6edf06dc5617#.nl9g40o64) - introduces to dev channel concept in npm  that allows to publish next version or previous version updates to npm.
+Great guide for module semantic releases.

 ### React and Flow*
 - [Stop Using React for EVERYTHING!](https://medium.com/@zackargyle/stop-using-react-for-everything-c8297ac1a644)